Real-name system: Facebook

 Facebook employs a real-name system.
 Its online Name Policy states: "Facebook is a community where people use their real identities.
 We require everyone to provide their real names, so you always know who you're connecting with.
 This helps keep our community safe."
 This strongly encourages users to provide real names when creating an account.

 Facebook's first users were university students.
 According to Danah Boyd, a social media scholar, "people provided their name because they saw the site as an extension of campus life."
 Later users adopted the norms and practices of the early adopters.
 The use of real names contributed to the quality and quantity of information Facebook has about its users.
 Facebook became an identity service by encouraging users to share their lives, including their real names.

 Emil Protalinski, technology journalist for The Next Web, states that some "Facebook users opt to use pseudonyms to hide from stalkers, abusive exes, and even governments that don't condone free speech."
 Pseudonyms allow these users to connect with colleagues, friends, and family without compromising their safety.

 "People feel as though their privacy has been violated when their agency has been undermined or when information about a particular social context has been obscured in ways that subvert people's ability to make an informed decision about what to reveal."
 Some users may feel uncomfortable with displaying their real names and choose a fake name that appears real to others.

-Twitter
+X (formerly Twitter)

 Unlike Facebook, the Twitter social networking site does not require real-names for Twitter accounts.
-According to former CEO Dick Costolo Twitter does not care about real names.
-Whether the information comes from an account with a real name or one using a pseudonym does not matter.
-However, Twitter verifies accounts of prominent users such as celebrities and businesses in order to protect them against identity theft/fraud.
+According to the 2024 private policy, either a real-name or a pseudonym can be used.
+Until November 2022, Twitter still verified accounts of prominent users such as celebrities and businesses in order to protect them against identity theft/fraud.
+Since then, the verification policy has been modified such that accounts that are at least 90 days old and have a verified phone number receive verification upon subscribing to X Premium or Verified Organizations; this status persists as long as the subscription remains active.Additional checkmark colors were introduced: gold for verified organizations and businesses, and gray for government-affiliated accounts.
+Twitter does not require real names; users can use either real names or pseudonyms per the 2024 privacy policy.
+Verification controversies have arisen due to the shift from merit-based to paid verification, leading to impersonation risks and user dissatisfaction.
+Twitter's verification and platform access policies continue to evolve, including experimental pay-per-year registration fees for new users in some countries in 2023-2024.